 - 1. Please attach a chart showing the (intended) corporate structure of the group containing the proposed (IL) GEMM.
 What is intended to be the name and corporate status of the (IL) GEMM entity?
 Will it be separately capitalised?
-What is (are) the credit rating(s) of this or the immediately superior entity?
-Please name the lead regulator for the legal entity containing proposed (IL) GEMM.
+What is (are) the credit rating(s)25 of this or the immediately superior entity?
+If the proposed GEMM entity is itself unrated, please explain the legal relationship between the entity and its parent, and any financial support or guarantee arrangements.
+Please name the lead regulator for the legal entity containing proposed (IL) GEMM and the firm's account manager and contact details at the regulator.
 Have you discussed this proposal with your regulator? - 2.
 Please describe how the proposed new Gilt-Edged Market Making business (GEMM) or index-linked specialist business (IL GEMM) fits into the firm's overall business strategy.